2020-2022: Shelley Daniel

 In August of 2000, I officially retired in Tampa from the Army after 28 years of active service as a communications officer in the Signal Corps.
 Upon my retirement, my wife Karen and I decided to stay in Florida and make Tampa our home.

-I’ve been a part of the Florida Ski Council “Executive Committee” (commonly spoken as the “board”) by serving two years each as Treasurer, Second Vice President, First Vice President, and the last two years as President of the Council.
+I’ve been a part of the Florida Ski Council “Executive Committee” (commonly spoken as the “board”) by serving two years each as Treasurer, Second Vice President, First Vice President, President and the last two years as Past President of the Council.